kurtoglusefa/kurtoglusefa/README.md

 ### About Me

-- Currently finishing my **Master of Science in Computer Engineering** at Polytechnic University of Turin
+- Currently trying to graduate **Master of Science in Computer Engineering** at Polytechnic University of Turin
+- Working as a Software Engineer for a Full-Stack role
 - Constantly exploring new tools and frameworks

 ---